2015 Ukrainian Amateur Cup

-The 2015 Ukrainian Amateur Cup season was scheduled to start on August 12, 2015.
+The 2015 Ukrainian Amateur Cup was the 20th season of the national football cup competition for amateur teams, which was scheduled to start on August 12, 2015.

-The cup holders FC Inhulets-2 Petrove (AF Pyatykhatska) were defeated by FC Balkany Zorya in quarterfinals.
+The cup holders FC Inhulets-2 Petrove (AF Pyatykhatska) were defeated by FC Balkany Zorya in the quarterfinals.

 Participated clubs

 In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).